F-Bench: Rethinking Human Preference Evaluation Metrics for Benchmarking Face Generation, Customization, and Restoration: Abstract

 \section{Abstract}

-Artificial intelligence generative models exhibit remarkable capabilities in content creation, particularly in face image generation, customization, and restoration.
-However, current AI-generated faces (AIGFs) often fall short of human preferences due to unique distortions, unrealistic details, and unexpected identity shifts, underscoring the need for a comprehensive quality evaluation framework for AIGFs.
-To address this need, we introduce \textbf{FaceQ}, a large-scale, comprehensive database of AI-generated \textbf{\underline{Face}} images with fine-grained \textbf{\underline{Q}}uality annotations reflecting human preferences.
-The FaceQ database comprises 12,255 images generated by 29 models across three tasks: (1) face generation, (2) face customization, and (3) face restoration.
-It includes 32,742 mean opinion scores (MOSs) from 180 annotators, assessed across multiple dimensions: quality, authenticity, identity (ID) fidelity, and text-image correspondence.
+Recent artificial intelligence (AI) generative models have demonstrated remarkable capabilities in image production, and have been widely applied to face image generation, customization, and restoration.
+However, many AI-generated faces (AIGFs) still suffer from issues such as unique distortions, unrealistic details, and unexpected identity shifts, underscoring the need for a comprehensive quality evaluation method for AIGFs.
+To this end, we introduce \textbf{FaceQ}, the first comprehensive AI-generated \textbf{\underline{Face}} image database with fine-grained \textbf{\underline{Q}}uality annotations aligned with human preferences, which consists of 12K images and 491K ratings across multiple dimensions.
 Using the FaceQ database, we establish \textbf{F-Bench}, a benchmark for comparing and evaluating face generation, customization, and restoration models, highlighting strengths and weaknesses across various prompts and evaluation dimensions.
-Additionally, we assess the performance of existing image quality assessment (IQA), face quality assessment (FQA), AI-generated content image quality assessment (AIGCIQA), and preference evaluation metrics, manifesting that these standard metrics are relatively ineffective in evaluating authenticity, ID fidelity, and text-image correspondence.
-The FaceQ database will be publicly available upon publication.
+Additionally, we assess the performance of existing image quality assessment (IQA) methods on FaceQ, and further propose a large multimodal model (LMM) based \textbf{\underline{F}}ace quality \textbf{\underline{Eval}}uator (\textbf{F-Eval}) to accurately assess the multi-dimensional quality of generated faces in a one-for-all manner.
+Extensive experimental results demonstrate the state-of-the-art performance of our F-Eval.
+The project page is: \url{https://mediax-sjtu.github.io/F-Bench/}.